 Steroid eye drops can bring down eye swelling.

-You can live a normal life with Behcet's.
-In fact, your symptoms might get better as you grow older.
+You can live an active life with Behcet’s.
+Your symptoms might get better as you grow older.

-In other cases, symptoms get worse the longer you have it.
+For some, the symptoms get worse over time.
 Medicines help control these symptoms and prevent flares.